Reading Tips for Parents

 - Use sounds, songs, gestures and words that rhyme to help your baby learn about language, and its many uses.
 Babies need to hear language from a human being.
 Television is just noise to a baby.

 - Take children's books and writing materials with you whenever you leave home.
-This gives your child fun activities to entertain and occupy him while traveling and going to the doctor's office or other appointments.
+This gives your child fun activities to entertain and occupy him or her while traveling and going to the doctor's office or other appointments.

 - Create a quiet, special place in your home for your child to read, write and draw.
 Keep books and other reading materials where your child can easily reach them.